jazeved0/dotfiles/guide.md

 #### TODO

 - Add actual instructions to Docks, configure to look good and include all third party widgets
-- Move icons & cursors to system-wide installation paths so that they appear in login screen
 - Add actual L&F using Kvantum/theme
 - Add window decorators/borders/rounded corners
   - Do I still need to fork that rounded corner application?
 Because I will